spesml/spesml.github.io/3_Plugin/03_universal_interface_model.md

 3. Make sure the interfaces you want to connect are visible.
 You can choose the visible interfaces by right-click on an element in the diagram and selecting "Display" -> "Display Parts/Ports"

    <img src="../3_Plugin/images/universal_interface_model/spes_connect1.png" />

+3. Make sure the interfaces have the same interface type and the directions of the interfaces match (see section "Composition" above)
+4.
-4. In the smart manipulator of the source interface, choose the connector icon ...
+5. In the smart manipulator of the source interface, choose the connector icon ...

    <img src="../3_Plugin/images/universal_interface_model/spes_connect2.png" />